jseparovic/MQL4CSharp/README.md

 ## Installation Notes:
 - Modify the build output path in MQL4CSharp properties in Visual Studio 2015 to match you metatrader terminal library directory (in mt4: file->open data folder)
-- You need to copy log4net.dll. log4net.xml and SmartThreadPool.dll to you metatrader root directory where the terminal.exe resides.
+- You need to copy log4net.dll. log4net.config and SmartThreadPool.dll to you metatrader root directory where the terminal.exe resides.
 - Grab the mq4 file from https://github.com/jseparovic/MQL4CSharp/blob/master/MQL4CSharp/Mql/mql4csharp.mq4
+- C# logging to file as per log4net.config